 The organ has been around in some form or another since at least the 3rd century.
 It is, as far as we know, the oldest of keyboard instruments.
 There are volumes of information that could be presented to talk about how organs work and their history.
 For the purpose of this article we’ll look at the organ in just a very general sense to get an idea of how they typically work.

 A pipe organ creates sound as air is pushed through pipes.
 The pipes on an organ are tuned to different notes.
 When a key on the organ is played, air is pushed through the corresponding pipe which makes the sound.

-Pipe organs can be small or they can be extremely large with eve more than 10,000 pipes.
-Why there are so many pipes?
-The organ has sets up pipes called “ranks” which are organized by timbre.
+Pipe organs can be small or they can be extremely large with even more than 10,000 pipes.
+Why are there so many pipes?
+The organ has set up pipes called “ranks” which are organized by timbre.
 For example one rank of pipes may make a sound similar to a clarinet, whereas another rank of pipes would sound closer to a trumpet.